mattscripted/til/scope-creep.md

 We start again:

-- We determine where we are
-- We determine where we need to be
 - We set a clear outcome
+- We clarify any unknowns
 - We break the remaining work into sub-tasks
 - We scope down or ask for more time
 - We follow through